tinymce/tinymce-docs/migration-from-4x.md

 ```
 #### onpostrender → onSetup

-`onPostRender` has been removed and replaced with `onSetup`.
+`onpostrender` has been removed and replaced with `onSetup` for menu and toolbar components.
 There are 3 major changes:

 * While [`onpostrender`](https://www.tiny.cloud/docs/advanced/creating-a-custom-button/#togglebutton) only ran once, when the editor was created, [`onSetup`]({{site.baseurl}}/ui-components/typesoftoolbarbuttons/#basicbuttonexampleandexplanation) runs every time a component is rendered, e.g. for a menu item, every time its menu becomes visible.
 * `onSetup` now has an API containing some helper functions.
 Each type of toolbar button has a different API.